Criminal Defense in South Carolina

 - The experience you need in state, federal, city and magistrate courts

-If you have been charged with a crime, you want a criminal defense attorney in South Carolina who understands the criminal justice system and whose experience will help protect your rights.
+If you have been charged with a crime, you want a South Carolina criminal defense lawyer who understands the criminal justice system and whose experience will help protect your rights.
 John Meadors understands what it takes to put together a successful prosecution—and how to defend against them.
 If you’ve been charged with a crime, put his experience to work for you.

 How We Can Help

-McWhirter, Bellinger, & Associates has been helping the people of South Carolina for nearly 40 years, and we are prepared to protect you and your rights from most criminal charges, including charges of:
+McWhirter, Bellinger, & Associates has been helping the people of South Carolina for nearly 40 years, and our criminal defense attorneys are prepared to protect you and your rights when facing criminal charges, including charges of:

 - Domestic Violence